cosmos-official/vingle-springdoc-kdoc-provider/README.md

 ## Features

-- ✅ Extract KDoc comments from Kotlin classes and methods
+- ✅ Extract KDoc comments as JSON from Kotlin classes and methods, thus accessible at runtime.
-- ✅ Compatible with `therapi-runtime-javadoc` API
+- ✅ Incremental processing with caching
 - ✅ Support for SpringDoc OpenAPI integration
-- ✅ Automatic JSON generation for runtime access
-- ✅ Incremental processing with caching
+- ✅ Compatible with `therapi-runtime-javadoc` API (1-on-1 replaceable)

 ## Installation